ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

     caption="(left) An average road. (right) A rickety bridge crossing just outside Red Mountain Village, a small village that neighbors Tsagaannuur."
 %}

-Perhaps it is for this reason that motorbike reign supreme in Mongolia.
+Perhaps it is for this reason that motorbikes reign supreme in Mongolia.
 They are cheap on gas, cheap to purchase, easy to repair, and can traverse roads and bridges that cars struggle with.
 With the introduction of the Chinese motorcycle in the 1990s, and its widespread proliferation throughout the country in the following decades, horseback riding has greatly diminished.
 Increasingly so, Mongolians are traveling, transporting goods, carrying out errands, and herding by motorcycle rather than by horseback.
 It's an example like many others found in Mongolia: modern technologies threatening to overwrite a lifestyle maintained for thousands of years, and the Mongolian people and government trying to strike a balance between modernity and tradition.

 Past Red Mountain Village we saw some activity outside a cluster of three gers.
 The men and women were saddling up horses, and someone was drinking.
 "They are going to race horses", Anuka determined.
 "But we can't go.
 If we do, we can’t leave.
 Evan not be able to walk, and Evan no translator".
 After a moment, I understood her riddle: if we visit them, we'd be culturally obligated to drink the night away and we wouldn't make it to Tsagaannuur.
 We drove on.